 “Ow!
 Down boy!
 Mind the royal blood, you damned dog!”

-“That’s insubordination of a police officer King Louie” I told him “And furthermore, there’s blood on this spear tip.
+“That’s insubordination of a police officer King Louie.
+And, there’s blood on this spear tip.
 I’m taking it as evidence in a murder investigation.”

 “Well, why don’t you just go ahead then?” he said nonchalantly.